On the Menu – Vegan Options at Chain Restaurants

 On the Go

 West Cornwall Pasty Co’s Thai Green Vegetable Curry pasty won a PETA Vegan Food Award – and for good reason.
 It’s a combo of super-tasty veg, subtle Thai spices, and coconut.
-The chain also offers a Wheatmeal Vegetables option.
+The chain’s filling Wheatmeal Vegetables is also a must-try.
 More, please!

 Burgers and Fast Food

 Burger King serves vegan nuggets, fries, and the popular Vegan Royale, which features a crispy vegan chicken patty with iceberg lettuce and vegan mayo, served in a toasted sesame seed bun.
 Also available is the Plant Based Whopper, which contains no animal ingredients but is not certified as vegan because it is cooked on a grill also used for meat.

 Grab a slice of your favourite pizza from Domino’s vegan menu.
 The PepperoNAY and the Chick-Ain’t will impress with tasty vegan meat toppings, or load up on veggies with the Vegan Vegi Supreme.
 Plus, its moreish vegan nuggets go perfectly with the vegan version of its garlic and herb dip.